ninabarzh/broomstick/content/posts/ice-legal-chain.md

 ---
 title: "Slavery, ICE, and the machinery of control"
-subtitle: "Slavery never needed visible chains—it simply required legislation and a blindfolded public."
+subtitle: "Slavery never needed visible chains, it simply required legislation and a blindfolded public."
 date: 2025-07-19T00:00:00.000Z
 draft: false
-description: "Slavery in the US never vanished—it evolved.
+description: "Slavery in the US never vanished, it evolved.
 This follow-up explores how ICE’s detention regime draws directly from the plantation economy, the legal loopholes of the 13th Amendment, and a long tradition of racial control.
 Not a bug.
 A feature."
 tags:
   - "immigration"
   - "abolition"